Although Bahrain is a Muslim country so they have expectations of clothing, they are quite tolerable about the clothing of expats.

 5. If you are going to a 5-star hotel restaurant or to a restaurant in Adliya, the dress code is more relaxed.
 However, remember that your clothes should be presentable and make-up is a must.

-6. Underwear should be covered at all times- no briefs, g-strings, bras, etc on show or viewable through fabric.
+6. Underwear should be covered at all times- no briefs, g-strings, bras, etc on show or viewable through the fabric.

 Bahrain Wardrobe Staples